What Is The Internal Revenue Service (IRS) Fresh Start Program?

 Hardship Status

-If you can’t pay your taxes, you may be eligible for Hardship Status.
-This means that the IRS will not collect on your debt until your financial situation improves.
-You must demonstrate that paying the full amount would create a financial hardship in order to qualify..
+If you can’t pay your taxes, you might qualify for Hardship Status.
+This means the IRS will back off and won’t collect on your debt until you’re back on your feet financially.
+But to get there, you need to prove that paying the full amount would cause you serious financial hardship.

-IRS Fresh Start Help is Just a Click or a Phone Call Away
+Expert Help Is Just a Click or a Phone Call Away

 With an A+ accreditation from the Better Business Bureau and an AAA rating from the Business Consumer Alliance, time and time again we have proved our ability to solve any tax-related matters.